Warm-starting quantum optimization: Extensions towards QUBO

 Moreover, the optimum hardness factor is achieved by the randomized rounding of an SDP relaxation \cite{charikar2004maximizing}. \end{proposition}

 This can be used to prove the inapproximability results for MAXCUT with real weights \cite{charikar2004maximizing}, both conditional and independent of the Unique Games Conjecture.

 We illustrate the performance of GW on the random graphs with 30 nodes used in Sec.~\ref{sec:max_cut}.
 For each graph we generate $N$ cuts with GW and normalize them to the maximum cut which is found with CPLEX.
 We next calculate the minimum, maximum, and average size of these $N$ cuts for each graph.
 Finally, we average the minimum, maximum, and average of the 100 graphs, see Fig.~\ref{fig:gw_100_graphs}.
 The average is stable at $85.2\%$ and $83.7\%$ for the random graphs with $p_E=1/2$ and the fully connected graphs, respectively, see Fig.~\ref{fig:gw_100_graphs}(a) and (b).
-These averages are slightly below the GW approximation ratio \cite{Note6}.
+These averages are slightly below the GW approximation ratio\footnote{This could be seen as an instance of a phase transition \cite{achlioptas2005rigorous}, beyond which the problem becomes computationally difficult for classical algorithms running in polynomial time.
+Notice that the MAX-2-SAT of \cite{achlioptas2005rigorous} is closely related to MAXCUT \cite{coppersmith2004random}.}.
 When $N>100$ the maximum cut for more than 80 of the 100 graphs in Fig.~\ref{fig:gw_100_graphs}(a) is found which is why we chose $N=10$ in Sec.~\ref{sec:max_cut}.
 When the graphs are fully connected the GW algorithm does not find as many maximum cuts.
 For instance, 61 maximum cuts are found at $N=10^5$ for fully connected graphs, see Fig.~\ref{fig:gw_100_graphs}(b).